 1. Exploring the Nakasendo Trail

-Embark on a picturesque journey along the enchanting Nakasendo trail, where the vibrant autumn colours paint the backdrop to our exploration.
+Embark on a picturesque journey along the enchanting Nakasendo trail, where the colourful cherry blossom paints the backdrop to our exploration.
 As we walk this historic path, we delve into the captivating system of official travel established by the Edo government, uncovering stories woven into its very fabric.
 Our adventure encompasses an average of two hours of hiking per day during the initial three days, ensuring a deep immersion into this remarkable experience.

 2. Delve into the History of Woodblock Printing at Hiroshige Museum of Art, Ena

 The woodblock prints give you a great insight into the lives of the common people and travellers along the Nakasendo during the Edo period.
 Delve into the intricacies of this time-honoured craft, creating your own woodblock print in a hands-on workshop that connects you to the artistry of bygone eras.
 Immerse yourself further in a special exhibit that weaves tales of Japan's heritage through intricate woodblock prints, leaving you with a profound appreciation for this remarkable art form's enduring legacy.

 Experience the vibrancy of Edo-era entertainment with a visit to a charming countryside Kabuki theatre.
 Immerse yourself in its cultural significance to the common people and gain insights into the world of traditional Japanese performing arts.

 Indulge in the comforts of a meticulously refurbished guesthouse, once the abode of a sake maker.
 With a history spanning two centuries, this accommodation offers a blend of luxury and tradition that will enchant your senses.

 5. Culinary Delights

 Savor the authentic flavors of Japan with local cuisine experiences.
 Enjoy handmade soba sourced from nearby farms, relished at characterful family restaurants cherished by locals.